What is a hotel booking engine?

 - It’s more professional – Modern guests will be surprised if they can’t perform an online booking on your website.
 It’s likely to give them the impression that you’re not organised and they’ll end up booking another property.

 The outlet an internet booking engine provides your property for bookings that are all your own is invaluable.
 When guests book direct, you own all this data and you own the relationship.
-Once a guest books direct you can do everything in your power to make them a return visitor and ensure they book direct every time they visit you.
-Without an internet booking engine, this can’t happen.
+Once a guest books direct it is much easier to turn them into a return visitor and ensure they book direct every time they visit you.
+Without an internet booking engine, this is much more difficult.

 In a sense you can improve the profitability of every guest, one by one, just by securing their direct booking and earning their loyalty.

-- You can increase conversions with a simple guest booking experience
+- Increase conversions with a simple guest booking experience

-- You can save time with quick and easy setup
+- Save time with quick and easy setup

-- You can gain an advantage over competitors who don’t have one
+- Gain an advantage over competitors who don’t have one

 Here’s a range of benefits in more detail that booking engine software can provide hoteliers.